protobuf:generate-test

 2.0.0 |

-Whether to fail if no output languages and no plugins are enabled.
+Fail if no output languages and no plugins are enabled.

-This defaults to Default: true |
+This defaults to Users should prefer to Default: true |

 <fatalWarnings> |